pragmatic-objects/site/_chapters/003_reusable_assertions.md

 date: 2018-09-19T00:00:00+03:00
 ---

-When reading "Elegant object" materials about testing, I was always asking myself: why the tests should look so procedural?
+When reading "Elegant Objects" materials about testing, I was always asking myself: why the tests in Java should look so procedural?
 Usually, class of a typical JUnit-based test suite is nothing but a bunch of procedures, one per test case.
 I am not criticizing this style, but lets try to make the tests in elegant way and see what profit it may give to us?